 Required Landlord Disclosures

 - Landlords are required to disclose any actual knowledge that the residential premises have been previously used in the production of methamphetamines.
+If the residential premises consists of two or more units, such disclosure requirements only apply to the unit where there is knowledge of the existence of any prior manufacturing of methamphetamines.
 (S.D.
 Codified Laws Ann. § 43-32-30)

 South Dakota Renters’ Rights